nuhfurkan/Programming_and_Mathematical_Thinking/Chapter-1/README.md

   Implementation of exercise 1 is in the "exercise1()" function.

 2. Exercise 2:
-  This exercise aims to get email of a specific person from file emails.
+  This exercise aims to get email of a specific person from file "emails".
   Implementation of exercise 2 is in the "exercise2()" function.

 3. Exercise 3: